- Why is global trade important to the United States, and how is it measured?

 Exports and Imports

 The developed nations (those with mature communication, financial, educational, and distribution systems) are the major players in international trade.
 They account for about 70 percent of the world’s exports and imports.
 Exports are goods and services made in one country and sold to others.
 Imports are goods and services that are bought from other countries.
-The United States is both the largest exporter and the largest importer in the world.
+The United States is the largest importer and second largest exporter in the world.

 Each year the United States exports more food, animal feed, and beverages than the year before.
 A third of U.S. farm acreage is devoted to crops for export.
 The United States is also a major exporter of engineering products and other high-tech goods, such as computers and telecommunications equipment.
 For more than 60,000 U.S. companies (the majority of them small), international trade offers exciting and profitable opportunities.
 Among the largest U.S. exporters are Apple, General Motors Corp., Ford Motor Co., Procter & Gamble, and Cisco Systems.10